History of Toronto Island Airport: Construction

 The proposal split council.
 Mayor William D. Robbins advocated the building of both air fields, as proposed.
 Councillor Ralph Day urged that the City drop the Island Airport to save money on the basis that two air fields were not needed.
 Councillor Smith led a faction that opposed building on the Island entirely.
 Other factions wanted to hold off approval until the Government of Canada agreed to pay a bigger share, or do further study, or build the island airport only.
 On July 9, 1937, after two days of debate, City Council voted 14–7 to approve the construction of both airports.

-The construction of the airport meant the demolition of the baseball stadium, fifty-four cottages, boardwalk, the amusement park attractions and the regatta course.
+The construction of the airport meant the demolition of Hanlan's Point Stadium, fifty-four cottages, boardwalk, the Hanlan's Point Amusement Park attractions and the regatta course.
 The remaining cottages and cottagers were moved to today's Algonquin Island (then named Sunfish Island).
 Construction used dredges to suck approximately 1300000 cuyd from Toronto Harbour to provide the land needed for two 3000 ft runways.
 The seaplane base saw its first use in 1938.
 The paved runways and the terminal building opened in 1939.
 The first landing was on February 4, 1939; a private plane owned and piloted by millionaire H. F. MacLean.
 In April 1939, Toronto Council voted to name the airport Port George VI Island Airport. to commemorate an upcoming visit by King George VI in May 1939.
 The first commercial passenger flight to the airport was a charter flight carrying Tommy Dorsey and his swing band for a two-day engagement at the Canadian National Exhibition on September 8, 1939.
 It was also the first airliner from the United States to arrive in Toronto.
 Takeoffs and landings for 1939 totalled 7,252.